Daviedavie100/fcodecamp/demographic data analyzer/README.md

 # Demographic Data Analyzer

+# Project

+Analyzed demographic data using Pandas.

 This is the boilerplate for the Demographic Data Analyzer project.

 Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

+# Data

+The given demographic dataset was extracted from the 1994 Census database

 ## Requirements